Britain By Train — 8 On And Off-Track Tips

-Birmingham New Street is another station which boasts high levels of customer satisfaction.
+Birmingham New Street is another station that boasts high levels of customer satisfaction.
 The West Midlands rail hub was fully redeveloped in 2015 and boasts a choice of cool restaurants, including an in-house Five Guys burger joint — perfect for a pit-stop.

 Kings Cross Station

 No real railway enthusiast would leave Britain without thoroughly exploring London’s King’s Cross Station.
-It’s next to King’s Cross St Pancras Underground Station, close to Regent’s Park and The British Library and home to mystical Platform 9 ¾, the departure point for the Hogwarts Express — enough said.
+It’s next to King’s Cross St Pancras Underground Station, close to Regent’s Park and The British Library, and home to mystical Platform 9 ¾, the departure point for the Hogwarts Express — enough said.

 Train app Raildar features a live map of every train on the UK rail network — the dynamic version even shows trains moving around.
 This train lover’s fantasy app also includes track layouts and junction maps — what a wonderful idea!

 If you’re after riveting rail-related reading, Parallel Lines sees author Ian Marchant take a wry look at 175 years of Britain’s obsession with trains.
 Penned with passion and humour, it’s an inspirational insight into the British character and culture.

 6. Reading for genuine enthusiasts

 In the late 19th and early 20th Centuries, George Bradshaw’s railway guides were the apps of their day and provided the latest information on train routes around Britain and across continental Europe.
 The April 1910 guide was written at the unsurpassed peak of Britain’s rail network and has become a bible for railfans — find reprinted editions online at Amazon.